- Japan has some crazy toppings like crab, mayo, potato, sea urchin, and more

 This article wouldn’t be complete without letting Simon and Martina show you weird Pizza Hut pizza in Japan in only the way they can.

-Hand-picked Articles to Help You Discover More About Pizza in Japan
+Hand-Picked Articles About Pizza in Japan

 And now the main event!
 Or… well, you know… the list of great resources for you to find pizza shops and learn more.